ritikashrivastava16/The-Winton-Stock-Market-Challenge/README.md

 ## Feature Engineering
 As observed in the correlation heatmap above, a lot of features are strongly correlated to each other.
 This means that it is possibble to apply Dimentionality Reduction methods such as Principal Component Analysis. <br>
 __Principal component analysis (PCA)__ is the process of computing the principal components and using them to perform a change of basis on the data, sometimes using only the first few principal components and ignoring the rest. <br>
 The optimum number of principal components can be found by observing the variance for different sets of components.
-The set with variance closest to one is concidered as the one with optimum number of principal components.
+The set with variance closest to one is considered as the one with optimum number of principal components.
 <img src="https://github.com/ritikashrivastava16/The-Winton-Stock-Market-Challenge/blob/main/images/pca.png" width=400>
 <br>
 Here we can observe that the optimum number of components is 12 <br>